-Assessor Parcel Number: 103-171-31,32 Project Location: 2599 Soquel San lose Road; No Situs Project Description: Proposal to do an equal exchange of land and to designate a development envelope on parcel 103-171-32 Person or Agency Proposing Project: Stephen Graves & Associates Contact Phone Number: (831) 465-0677 A The proposed activity is not a project under CEQA Guidelines Section 15378.
+Assessor Parcel Number: 103-171-31,32 Project Location: 2599 Soquel San Jose Road; No Situs Project Description: Proposal to do an equal exchange of land and to designate a development envelope on parcel 103-171-32 Person or Agency Proposing Project: Stephen Graves & Associates Contact Phone Number: (831) 465-0677 A The proposed activity is not a project under CEQA Guidelines Section 15378.
 The proposed activity is not subject to CEQA as specified under CEQA Guidelines Section 15060 (c).
-C. Ministerial Proiect involving only the use of fixed standards or objective D. Statutory Exemption other than a Ministerial Project (CEQA Guidelines Section 15260 to 15285).
-Specify type: EX Categorical Exemption Specify type: Class 5 - Minor Alterations in Land Use Limitations (Section 15305) F. Reasons why the project is exempt: Proposal for a minor lot line adjustment and setback variances not resulting in the creation of a new parcel.
-In addition, none of the conditions described in Section 15300.2 apply to this project.
-Date: Samantha Haschert, Project Planner
+Section 15060 (c).
+C Ministerial Project involving only the use of fixed standards or objective measurements without personal judgment.
+D. Statutory Exemption other than a Ministerial Project (CEQA Guidelines Section 15260 to 15285).
+Specify type: E. x Categorical Exemption Specify type: Class 5 - Minor Alterations in Land Use Limitations (Section 15305) F. Reasons why the project is exempt: Proposal for a minor lot line adjustment and setback variances not resulting in the creation of a new parcel.
+In addition, none of the conditions described in Section 15300.2 apply to this project Date: Samantha Haschert, Project Planner